Class Descriptions

 This modern dance class offers multiple styles, ranging from lyrical to funk and blues.
 Class emphasizes technique, alignment and musical variations.
 Students learn basic dance elements as well as the fun of creative and expressive movement.
 Contemporary 1 & 2 is also known as Fierce Feet and Exception to the Rule.

-Fusion Dance Company (Ages 12 & up)
+Freedom Feat Dance Company (Ages 12 & up)

 This high level contemporary fusion dance class is designed for intermediate/advanced modern dancers.
 Students work to refine and perfect skills while expanding repertoires and building a strong group dynamic with other dancers.
 By audition only.

-Jazz Technique (Ages 8 & up)
+Technique (Ages 11 & up)

 Students enjoy learning funky-fresh elements of hip-hop and mainstream commercial dance.
 Students perform fun, energetic and dynamic movements, while also learning proper alignment and executing turns, kicks and leaps.